robertwenner/comics/doc/outputs.md

 ## `Comic::Out::HtmlLink`

-Generates a reference ("see that other comic") from comic metadata.
+Generates a HTML reference ("see that other comic") from comic metadata.
+This assume you use the `Comic::Out::HtmlPage` module as well.

 This module does not take any configuration.

 Actual linking is triggered by comic meta data within a `see` object.
-This is language specific, so it needs a nested language object with a link text as key and a `.svg` file as value.
+This is language specific (link texts vary by language), so it needs a nested language object with a link text as key and a `.svg` file as value.

 ```
 {